Helps your body deal with stress

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal by-product.

-Take 2 capsule daily on an empty stomach, not immediately before bedtime, or as directed by a qualified health care practitioner.
+Take two capsule daily on an empty stomach, not immediately before bedtime, or as directed by a qualified health care practitioner.

 Do not use if you have bipolar spectrum disorder.
-Consult a healthcare practitioner if you are pregnant, breastfeeding, if you are taking antidepressant medication, hormone replacement therapy (HRT) or birth control pills, if symptoms persist or worsen, or for use beyond 6 weeks.
+Consult a healthcare practitioner if you are pregnant, breastfeeding, if you are taking antidepressant medication, hormone replacement therapy (HRT) or birth control pills, if symptoms persist or worsen, or for use beyond six weeks.
 May cause irritability and insomnia, in which case, discontinue use.

 - Physical or psychological stress